7 Confessions of a Cruise Ship Bartender

 3. Many hated the infamous “cruise-to-nowhere” trips.

-For a lot of cruisers, the ability to hop on a ship for a night — whether to try out a new vessel or just get away from the world for 24 hours — is something they miss since long-forgotten laws began to be enforced bringing the practice to an end.
+For a lot of cruisers, the ability to hop on a ship for a night — whether to try out a new vessel or just get away from the world for 24 hours — is something they missed since long-forgotten laws began to be enforced, bringing the practice to an end.

-Many bartenders who were called upon to work those overnighters weren’t necessarily as sorry as us to see them go.
+Many bartenders who were called upon to work those overnighters weren’t necessarily as sorry as we were to see them go.
 “People just wanted to get drunk,” one server told us, “and if they weren’t served fast enough, they got angry.”

 The Cheers! beverage package price increase affects shorter cruises

-Bar menus, listing the various specialty cocktails and their ingredients, exist for a reason.
-Sure, during slow times, the mixologists love pointing you in the right direction.
+Bar menus listing the various specialty cocktails and their ingredients exist for a reason.
+Sure, the mixologists love pointing you in the right direction during slow times.
 But when there are others waiting to be served, they’d just as soon you know what you want.

-5. They have a love/hate relationship with the drink packages offered by most cruise lines.
+5. They have a love/hate relationship with the drink packages most cruise lines offer.

 norwegian cruise line drink package